 - 1.2 A neighbourhood plan gives a local community a greater say over how its area will develop in the future.
 It is put together by the local community, tested by independent examination and referendum, and ultimately becomes part of the development plan, helping to guide decisions about development in the area. - 1.3 This neighbourhood plan has been prepared in accordance with the requirements of the Localism Act 2011 by Strete Parish Council, which is a qualifying body as defined in the Act.
 It has been prepared in line with the regulations and meets the basic tests (shown at paragraph 1.7 below).
 Greater detail is set out in the Statement of Basic Conditions which accompanies the plan. - 1.4 The plan making process began in 2015 with approval of the principle by South Hams District Council and the formation of a neighbourhood plan steering group to guide the process locally.
-Surveys and consultations were carried out through late 2015, 2016 and into 2017 as the plan took shape.
-Greater detail about the process is set out in the Statement of Consultation which accompanies the plan. - 1.5 This is the draft version of the plan issued for public consultation over a statutory 6 week period.
-When responses to the plan have been analysed and any necessary amendments made it will be submitted to the local planning authority (South Hams District Council) who will arrange for its examination prior to a local referendum. - 1.6 The plan complies with the National Planning Policy Framework (NPPF) and adopted plans for the area.
-In particular it complies with the emerging new Plymouth and South West Devon Joint Local Plan (JLP) with which it shares the same time horizon (2034 and beyond). - 1.7 To meet the basic conditions at examination a neighbourhood plan must: - be appropriate having regard to national policy; - contribute to the achievement of sustainable development; - be in general conformity with the strategic policies of the development plan; and - be compatible with human rights requirements and EU obligations. - 1.8 When the plan has been finally approved it will be "made" and become part of the development plan for the area.
+Surveys and consultations have been carried out throughout the process as the plan has taken shape.
+Greater detail about the process is set out in the Statement of Consultation which accompanies the plan. - 1.5 The Regulation 14 draft plan was issued for public consultation over a statutory 6 week period from 19th February to 3rd April 2018.
+A variety of responses to the plan were received and in light of some of the issues raised certain changes were made and further consultation on those changes took place from 22nd October to 3rd December 2018. - 1.6 The Regulation 15 version of the plan was submitted to the local planning authority (South Hams District Council) in January 2019, but progress stalled at the plan's examination.
+Further changes to the plan have been made, particularly the deletion of a proposed development site and substitution of a policy for affordable housing.
+The plan is now resubmitted to South Hams District Council who will arrange for its examination prior to a local referendum. - 1.7 The plan complies with the National Planning Policy Framework (NPPF) and adopted plans for the area.
+In particular it complies with the Plymouth and South West Devon Joint Local Plan (JLP) with which it shares the same time horizon (2034 and beyond). - 1.8 To meet the basic conditions at examination a neighbourhood plan must: - 1. be appropriate having regard to national policy; - 2. contribute to the achievement of sustainable development; - 3. be in general conformity with the strategic policies of the development plan; and - 4. be compatible with human rights requirements and EU obligations. - 1.9 When the plan has been finally approved it will be "made" and become part of the development plan for the area.
 This will mean that it will be used alongside other local and national planning policies to help make planning decisions and to guide and manage future development in the area.
 It will become a reference point for the local planning authority (South Hams District Council), planning inspectors and decision makers of all kinds investors, developers, funding bodies, community groups and existing and future residents.
-Its delivery will be the responsibility of us all. - 1.9 The plan and its policies should be monitored to judge their effectiveness over time.
+Its delivery will be the responsibility of us all. - 1.10 The plan and its policies should be monitored to judge their effectiveness over time.
 A simple Monitoring Framework accompanies the plan.
 There may be a need to review the plan (or a part of the plan) in future and regular monitoring will help to assess this.